-The Idaho Patient Act: What it means for IdahoansAdded by Thomas J. Mortell in Articles & Publications, Health Law on April 2, 2020
+The Idaho Patient Act: What it means for IdahoansAdded by Thomas J. Mortell in Articles & Blogs, Health Law on April 2, 2020

 This article was originally published in the Idaho State Business Journal on March 20, 2020

 The Idaho Patient Act was passed by the 2020 Idaho Legislature and signed into law by Gov. Brad Little on March 16.
 To summarize, the IPA establishes a framework for health care providers to follow before resorting to litigation against patients to collect unpaid medical bills.
 The IPA also significantly limits the amount of attorney fees that can be assessed against patients in such cases.

 As proposed legislation, the IPA was notable for several reasons.
 The IPA seeks to curb what some believe were abusive collection tactics being used by medical debt collection companies.
 Those tactics include what are perceived to be excessive attorney fees added by courts to the underlying medical debt.
 The IPA also seeks to add transparency to the medical billing process by providing the patient with a list of all health care providers who provided care during a particular hospital admission and ensure timely receipt of a statement of amounts owed.